rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Get Record

-This action is used to retrieve a record
+This action is used to retrieve a record.

 ##### Input